Seven Ways The Church Can Shine In The Community

 No one will argue that our world is getting rough.
-There is a story every day of another shooting in our nation, another war on the brink of starting or other natural disaster or tragedy.
-This doesn’t count the daily struggles people face with finances, over-commitment and relational issues.
+Every day, there is a story about another shooting in our nation, another war on the brink of starting, or another natural disaster or tragedy.
+This doesn’t count people’s daily struggles with finances, over-commitment, and relational issues.

-I recently heard someone mention the scripture Isaiah 60:1 and it has stuck with me for several weeks.
+I recently heard someone mention the scripture Isaiah 60:1, which has stuck with me for several weeks.

 1 Arise, shine, for your light has come,